1872 United States presidential election in Nevada

 The 1872 United States presidential election in Nevada took place on November 5, 1872, as part of the 1872 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Nevada voted for the Republican candidate, Ulysses S. Grant, over Liberal Republican candidate Horace Greeley.
 Grant won Nevada by a margin of 14.86%.
-After this election, Humboldt County would not vote for a Republican candidate again until 1904.
+After this election, Humboldt County would not vote for a Republican candidate again until Theodore Roosevelt won it in 1904.